Eisenwave/voxel-compression-docs/src/related/voxel_formats.md

 Palette        | none

 ##### Sproxel Enhanced PNG

+This format uses custom PNG header fields to encode the 3d-dimensions of the model in the image.
+It stores slices of the model in the same image.

 | Stat | Value |
 | ----- | ----- |
 Pattern        | `*.csv`